derong97/acumen-chip-cv/README.md

 With the information from the bounding boxes, we count the number of normal (class_id = 1) + 2 \* double_stack (class_id = 2).

+We later realized that our model was unable to detect more than 100 bounding boxes, so we defaulted such values to 250 for the purpose of this task.

 ## Task 2: Identify the handwritten manual count present on each counting paper

 We extract the ROI of the handwriting bounding boxes (if any), and then pass the sliced image for detection using `easy-ocr` function.

+Initial plan:

 - If no handwriting region is detected, the count is -1.
 - If more than 1 handwriting region is detected, the bounding box with the highest confidence score will be used.
   - If the returned value cannot be recognized as valid numerals, we will use the count from Task 1 as the answer.

+Final plan:

+- Only large, well-written handwriting regions could be detected.
+As most handwritings were too small to be detected, we decided to just use the count from Task 1 as the answer.

 ## Task 3: Indicate the location of anomalies with bounding boxes

 As the train set only contains very few `double_stack` and `black_spot` anomalies, we generated more images for each category for labelling.
+You can find them in the `/datasets` folder.

 - For `double_stack`, we simply sampled and cropped the normal chips from several images and overlaid them directly on another chip on Illustrator.
 - For `black_spot` anomaly, we cropped out them out and used ImageDataGenerator to augment data in different sizes, orientation, brightness, etc, and then used Illustrator to superimpose them on selected images.